RagsFTW/RagsFTW.github.io/_posts/2019-6-8-Hack-The-Box-Help.md

 **Image 17** - A login page for “HelpDeskZ”.

 What we have discovered is a login page for an application called “HelpDeskZ”.
-Normally, the first thing I would do is head over to CVE Details and see if i could find any known vulnerabilities for this application.
+Normally, the first thing I would do is head over to CVE Details and see if I could find any known vulnerabilities for this application.
 However, since I have some credentials to test, I am going to go that route first.

 ![18](/images/help/18.png)